hydephp/develop/docs/advanced-features/navigation-api.md

 ### Adding Items to the Menu

-You can also add items to the menu after it has been created by using the `add` method.

-The `add` method can take a single item or an array of items, and will return the menu instance to allow for method chaining.
+You can also add items to the menu after it has been created by using the `add` method which can take a single item or an array of items, and can be fluently chained.

 ```php
 $menu = (new NavigationMenu())